-An old Chevrolet name earns a moderate update for the 2006 model year that includes the addition of a small-block V-8 powertrain.
+An old Chevrolet name earned a moderate update for the 2006 model year that included the addition of a small-block V-8 powertrain.
 Introduced at the 2005 Greater Los Angeles Auto Show, the latest Impala front-wheel-drive sedan remains related to the company's Monte Carlo midsize coupe.

 Four trim levels are available: LS, LT, LTZ and SS.
-Suspensions have been retuned, and track width (the distance between wheels) is greater.
 Inside, innovative flip-and-fold rear seat cushions reveal a covered storage area and include grocery bag hooks.
 The rear seatback folds down to create a pass-thru into the trunk.
-Interiors also display improved seat-upholstery stitching, low-gloss instrument-panel components and jewellike dashboard details.
+Interiors also display improved seat-upholstery stitching, low-gloss instrument-panel components and jewel-like dashboard details.

-Impalas ride on a new group of 16- , 17- and 18-inch wheels.
-Side curtain-type airbags are standard.
+Impalas ride on 16-, 17- or 18-inch wheels.
+Side curtain airbags are standard.
 Most models benefit from enhanced antilock brakes and traction control.

-Impalas compete against the Ford Five Hundred, Honda Accord and Toyota Camry.
+Impalas compete against the Ford Five Hundred, Chrysler 300 and Toyota Avalon.
 The Impala nameplate dates back to 1958, when it was the top-end member of Chevrolet's full-size car lineup.

 SS sedans exhibit a distinct front-end look, led by a dual-split grille that contains a black-diamond crosshatch pattern.
 Corvette-inspired bright exhaust outlets are installed on SS models.
 A rear spoiler is standard on the LTZ and SS and optional on the LT.

-The base Impala has an FE1 suspension with constant-rate front springs and variable-rate rear springs.
-The Impala SS gets an FE3 suspension with 18-inch tires.
-The base Impala now uses the same steering ratio as uplevel models.
+The base Impala has a softer suspension that's fully independent and rides on 16-inch wheels.
+Midlevel Impalas receive 17-inch wheels, while the Impala SS gets a sportier suspension with 18-inch wheels.
 Built on a 110.5-inch wheelbase, the Impala is 200.4 inches long overall and 72.9 inches wide.